DJ Iceman: Who are you and where are you from?

 My mother passed away in early 2010 just before my birthday in January.
 I learned all that I could about mixing the best I could with what I had available to me.
 Delving into learning to DJ became therapeutic.
 My mom and I were very close.

 In September 2010, my debut gig was a 2 hour set at the Birmingham Artwalk at Second Row Studio, a local art gallery.
+I eventually replaced the smaller controllers with a set of CDJ-900NXS players and DJM-900SRT mixer.

 DJ Iceman: Who do you think most influenced your style of djng?